 THE GRENFELL OBSERVATORY

-Inside the 6-metre aluminum dome of the Grenfell Campus Observatory, which is visible from all over the city, there is a precision-made reflecting telescope.
-At the heart of the telescope, designed and built by DFM Engineering of Colorado, lies a 60 cm (24") mirror with almost 10,000 times the light-gathering ability of the human eye.
-The faint light from distant objects such as galaxies will be collected in this "light-bucket", then focused through an eyepiece for direct viewing or into instruments for analysis.
+Inside the 6-metre aluminum dome of the Grenfell Campus Observatory there is a precision-made reflecting telescope designed and built by DFM Engineering of Colorado.
+Its 60 cm (24") mirror has almost 10,000 times the light-gathering ability of the human eye.
+The faint light from distant objects such as galaxies can be collected in this "light-bucket", then focused through an eyepiece for direct viewing or into instruments for analysis.

 The telescope is used primarily as a research and teaching resource for physics and astronomy faculty, staff and students, however community outreach programs are also an important part of its mandate.
-Public tours and observing nights are scheduled, as well as remote-observing programs for provincial schools, and astronomy and physics-themed "camps" for high school students - such as the SNAP camp for Level II students held in the spring.
+Public tours and observing nights are scheduled, as well as school daytime tours for nearby schools.
+There is also the possiblility of remote-observing programs for provincial schools, and astronomy and physics-themed "camps" for high school students - such as the SNAP camp for Level II students.